 - They value rules but also negotiate.

-- They become interested in what’s good for the society at large as they develop their abstract reasoning abilities.
+- They become interested in what’s good for society as they develop abstract decision-making and reasoning abilities.

 - Your adolescent will start realizing that the decision he takes affects others around him.